ouspg/CompSec/Lab2_Network/README.md

 ## About the lab

 * This document contains task descriptions and theory for the network lab.
 If there are any differences between the return template and this file, consider this to be the up-to-date document.
-* **You can use your own computer if you want.** Check the chapter "Prerequisities" for information on what you need to install.
-This lab has been made to be completed in a Linux environment and tested to work in Ubuntu and Kali.
-However, it should work in any other operating system.
+* **You can use your own computer/virtual machine if you want.** Check the chapter "Prerequisities" for information on what you need to install.
+This lab has been made to be completed in a Linux environment and tested to work in the provided Kali Linux virtual machine.
-* You are not expected to be able to finish all the tasks during the lab session.
-Feel free to continue them at your own time.
+* It is estimated, that you are able to do Tasks 1-3 during a typical lab session (4 hours). **Upper grade requires that all previous ones have been done as well.**
 * Check the deadline from Moodle and __remember that you have to return your name and GitHub repository information to Moodle before deadline.__

 ## Background